yakob-abada/scandiweb-old/README.md

 - Introduce structured logs for better debugging.
 - Increase code testing coverage.
 - Add to pipeline auto deployment to AWS EC2 fargate.
+- This works on PHP7.0 which requires to use old phpunit that's faulty and is not supported anymore.